Retail Leases Act: Laws and Obligations Of Tenant

 New Lease if options changed

-This is a technical point, but if at a renewal of lease you add a new term to a lease you are actually commencing a new lease from the renewal date.
-This means that the landlord must comply with the requirements of the Retail Leases Act on new leases.
+This is a technical point, but if at a renewal of lease (or at any other time) you and your landlord agree to add a new term to a lease you are actually commencing a new lease from the renewal date.
+This means that the landlord must comply with the requirements of the Retail Leases Act on new leases including providing a disclosure statement for a new lease rather than a renewal of a lease.

 Permitted methods to increase rental

-There are only three methods by which rental can be increased pursuant to the Retail Leases Act – percentage/fixed increase, CPI increase or a Market Review.
-Market reviews will generally occur at the commencement of each further term.
+There are only three methods by which rental can be increased pursuant to the Retail Leases Act – percentage/fixed increase, CPI review or a Market Review.
+Market reviews will often occur at the commencement of each further term.

 Market Review Method